 Project construction would include excavations for new connections and installation of new equipment to a depth of 15 to 30 feet bgs; however, piles needed for seismic stability/support could reach a depth of approximately 55 feet bgs or more, pending geotechnical study results.
-Duct bank trenching would total approximately 5,500 linear feet to a depth and width of 4 feet.
+Duct bank trenching would total approximately 13,820 5,500 linear feet, including parallel trenches in 7th Street and North B Street, to a depth of up to 6 feet and width of 4 feet.

 Construction equipment and materials staging would generally occur within the project site.
 While offsite staging areas have not yet been identified and would be identified by the contractor based on availability at the time, it is assumed that any offsite staging areas would be within one mile of the project site.
 During construction, access to the project site would be maintained, with the primary access point for construction equipment, deliveries, and workers located from North B Street or North 14th Street.
 Temporary roadway lane closures could occur during construction of the underground duct bank and would vary in location and duration based on construction requirements.
-Additionally, the majority of construction activities would occur during daylight hours; however, there may be a need for evening or nighttime work for specific tasks that cannot be performed during the day.
+Additionally, the majority of construction activities would occur during daylight hours; however, there may be a need for evening or nighttime work for specific tasks (such as concrete pours and/or material deliveries) that cannot be performed during the day.
+Nighttime work would be limited to two consecutive days or less at a time.
+Project staff will communicate with neighboring facilities when nighttime work would need to occur.

-Construction would require an average daily worker population of approximately 10 workers, with approximately 30 workers during peak construction activities associated with on-site demolition, excavation, and heavy equipment deliveries and installations.
+Construction would require an average daily worker population of approximately $\frac{10}{20}$ workers, with approximately $\frac{30}{40}$ workers during peak construction activities associated with on-site demolition, excavation, and heavy equipment deliveries and installations.